gbelot2003/tse-actas-scrap/README.md

 `$ npm install`

-This setups all the scripts dependencies
+This setups all the node app dependencies.

 ##Use